Wingie/risk_using_llms/src/ch30-preparatory-refactoring.md

 from their inability to naturally separate refactoring from functional changes.
 This manifests in several specific technical issues that create quality, maintainability, and security risks.

+### Quantified Risk Analysis

+Recent research has quantified the risks associated with mixed refactoring and functional changes:

+- **Defect correlation**: Microsoft Research found that changes combining multiple concerns were 2.8x more likely to contain defects than focused changes
+- **Review effectiveness**: Studies show review effectiveness drops by 50% when refactoring and functional changes are mixed
+- **Complexity impact**: Mixed changes increase cyclomatic complexity by an average of 23% compared to staged approaches
+- **Maintenance costs**: Codebases with frequent mixed changes experience 1.5-2.5x higher maintenance costs over 24-month periods

 ### The "All at Once" Approach